industrialdev/wicket-drupalmodule-php/README.md

 This will work on user login.
 Deletes existing user roles then re-adds based on what's set on the user in Wicket.
 If the roles don't exist in
 Drupal, they will be created on the fly then assigned to the user.

+This module also ignores the standard Wicket "administrator" role.
+So, you should setup a "Drupal Admin" role in Wicket, assign that to someone, then log in as them.
+Once the role is in Drupal, give it all the permissions so it will in effect be an admin user.
+This is because we don't want to just assume if you're an administrator in Wicket, you should be one in the CMS.
+Thus, a specific role is created and assigned to the person records for who should actually also be an admin in the CMS.

 ## Wicket CAS Set Unique Identifier